jrbauti-09/capstone/README.md

 ## Thoughts, Ingredients and Categories

-Food For Thought allows users to liberally add thoughts(recipes) to the application to include recipe information and ingredients (independent of recipe data).
-Users also attribute thoughts to categories that were predefined by the application developer.
-Thoughts can also accommodate a featured image per recipe after a recipe's creation.
+Food For Thought allows users to add thoughts(recipes) to the application to include recipe description, instruction and ingredients.
+Users also attribute thoughts to categories which they can choose.
+The user can also pick an image to upload to an AWS S3 bucket.

 ## Reviews

-Users can add reviews to any recipe on Food For Thought, which includes a star rating from one through five.
-Each recipe dynamically averages the total ratings and displays the results when a recipe is "READ".
+Users can add reviews to any thought on Food For Thought, which includes a star rating from one to five.
+Each thought dynamically averages the total ratings and displays it on the front end notifying the user visually what the rating is for that thought.

 # Features Highlight